Aleix Espargaró: Team Suzuki Ecstar (2015–2016)

-In 2015, after dominating the Open Class – previously known as CRT – he signed for the Suzuki works team to ride their new GSX-RR from 2015.
+In 2015, after dominating the Open Class – previously known as CRT – Espargaró signed for the Suzuki works team to ride their new GSX-RR from 2015.
 His teammate was Maverick Viñales.
 He managed to get the second pole position of his career at the Catalonian GP, making it Suzuki's first pole since 2007.
 He ended the season in eleventh place with 105 points.

-In 2016 he remained in the same team, achieving fourth place in Japan as his best result and finishing the season in 11th place with 93 points.
+In 2016, Espargaró remained in the same team, achieving fourth place in Japan as his best result and finishing the season in 11th place with 93 points.

-Aprilia Racing Team Gresini (2017–2021)
+Aprilia Racing (2017–2024)

-In 2017 he switched to Aprilia Racing Team Gresini, his teammate was Sam Lowes.
+In 2017, Espargaró switched to Aprilia Racing Team Gresini, his teammate was Sam Lowes.
 He got two sixth places as his best result at Qatar and Aragon, ending the season in 15th place with 62 points.
 He was forced to miss the Malaysian Grand Prix due to a fracture of his left arm in the previous Grand Prix.

-In 2018 his teammate was Scott Redding.
+In 2018, Espargaró's teammate was Scott Redding.
 His best result was a sixth place in Aragon and ended the season in 17th place with 44 points.
-He was forced to miss the German Grand Prix due to a injury sustained in warm up.
+He was forced to miss the German Grand Prix due to an injury sustained in warm up.

-In 2019 his teammate was Andrea Iannone.
+In 2019, Espargaró's teammate was Andrea Iannone.
 His best result was a seventh place in Aragon and he finished the season in 14th place with 63 points.

 In 2020 he remained with Aprilia.
 His best result was an eighth place in Portugal, and he ended the season in 17th place, with 42 points.

 For the 2021 season, Espargaró remained with Aprilia, and his teammate at the beginning of the season was Lorenzo Savadori.
 The Aprilia bike immediately proved to be much more competitive, so much so that Espargaró was able to finish frequently in the top ten.
 In particular, at Silverstone, after starting from the second row, he finished the race in third position, giving Aprilia their first podium in MotoGP.
 This was Espargaró's career second podium in MotoGP, after Aragon in 2014, a wait of almost 7 years.
 His teammate from the Aragon race and on, was Yamaha outcast Maverick Vinales for the rest of the season.